 – The New York Post

-In 2020, in the midst of a global pandemic, Emma premiered a new work called Hot Mess Mama, inspired by the current climate crisis and created with playwright Katherine Lyall-Watson.
+In 2020, in the midst of a global pandemic, Emma premiered a new work called Hot Mess Mama, inspired by the current climate crisis, co-created with playwright Katherine Lyall-Watson and directed by Dan Evans.
 The world premiere was part of Brisbane Festival.

-Her much-anticipated new album - Shape Of A Girl - is out now, a very special collaboration with her producer and brother, Tony Dean.
-The album is an exploration of her experience with infertility, IVF and loss and is an empowering celebration of the unconventional, courageous, and inspiring people who are finding their unique shape in the world.
+In 2021, her much-anticipated album, Shape Of A Girl, was released - a very special collaboration with her producer and brother, Tony Dean.
+The album is an exploration of Emma's experience with infertility, IVF and loss and is an empowering celebration of the unconventional, courageous, and inspiring women who are finding their unique shape in the world.

-Her much-anticipated new album - Shape Of A Girl - is out now, a very special collaboration with her producer and brother, Tony Dean.
-The album is an exploration of her experience with infertility, IVF and loss and is an empowering celebration of the unconventional, courageous, and inspiring people who are finding their unique shape in the world.
+In 2021, her much-anticipated album, Shape Of A Girl, was released - a very special collaboration with her producer and brother, Tony Dean.
+The album is an exploration of Emma's experience with infertility, IVF and loss and is an empowering celebration of the unconventional, courageous, and inspiring women who are finding their unique shape in the world.

 Move over Rufus and Tori.
 You have company."